 - Perfectly baked, juicy and crunchy brussels sprouts.

 This recipe for roasted brussels sprouts has only a few ingredients with the key of course being the brussels sprouts themselves.
 On top of the sprouts, you will need an orange (zest and juice), bacon strips, parmesan cheese, balsamic vinegar, honey, olive oil, salt and pepper.
 That’s it, simple!
 For full quantities check the recipe down below.

 01. I start by cleaning the brussels sprouts and removing any of the bad leaves.
 In some supermarkets, you can get a bag of ready-to-cook sprouts, so that’s a handy choice, especially if you are in a hurry.
 Then, I cut them into halves and set them aside.

 02. Next, I start grating the parmesan cheese.
 Again, you could use pre-grated cheese if you are in a hurry, but I find it more convenient and cheaper to buy a block of cheese and grate it myself whenever I need some.

 03. Now it’s time to prepare the bacon.
 I cut 4-5 bacon strips into smaller pieces around 2cm / 1”.

-04. Next, I add the bacon pieces to a pan to cook for 2-3 minutes.
+04. Next, I add the bacon pieces to a nonstick frying pan to cook for 2-3 minutes.
 This helps to get a bit crispier before adding them to the oven with the sprouts.

-05. I add the brussels sprouts to a baking dish and zest the orange straight in.
+05. I add the brussels sprouts to a pyrex tray and zest the orange straight in.
 Then, I squeeze the juice from the orange and prepare the dressing.